 After a year-long deployment in Afghanistan, Senator Jackson attended law school at UNC-Chapel Hill with help from the G.I. bill, before serving as the assistant district attorney in Gaston County.
 In Gaston County, he tried more than one hundred cases.
 In the process, he saw firsthand how a failure to properly invest in and prioritize public education, economic development, mental health care, and criminal justice reform was harming people and families across North Carolina.

 Since then, Senator Jackson has dedicated much of his time in the General Assembly to reforming the criminal justice system, including working to close the consent loophole, decrease unnecessary charges and arrests, and improve our expungement laws.
 He has also made statewide and national news for his commitment to ending gerrymandering, repealing HB2, and standing up for honesty and decency on both sides of the aisle .

-Jeff is running for the U.S. Senate to raise your expectations for federal leadership.
+Jeff is running for Congress to raise your expectations for federal leadership.
 We have political leaders who refuse to stand up for us and who have turned a blind eye to several clear challenges we face.
 The results have been devastating, especially for working people and working families.
 That ends now.
 We’re organizing across our state to hear directly from you as we build a North Carolina agenda.